billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    Base-pointer addressing is similar to indirect addressing, except that it adds a constant value to the address in the register.
-For example, if you have a record where the age value is 4 bytes into the record, and you have the address of the record in FIXMEAMPeax;, you can retrieve the age into FIXMEAMPebx; by issuing the following
+For example, if you have a record where the age value is 4 bytes into the record, and you have the address of the record in %eax;, you can retrieve the age into %ebx; by issuing the following
    instruction:

    ::